jp/blog/source/2014-01-10-a-redis-timeouterror.html.markdown

 tags: Redis, nosql, AWS, Ruby on Rails
 ---

-This is the story about three issues I encounter with Redis on a high traffic application, each time gradually degrading the performances until Redis and the app were not usable anymore.
+This is the story about three issues I encountered with Redis on a high traffic application, each time gradually degrading the performances until Redis and the app were not usable anymore.

 READMORE